Pikkius/3DOnco/README.md

 # 3DOnco - An oncogenic fusion prediction tool (Adi is editing)

-Starting from 2 chromosomes and their breakpoints the tool simulates the gene fusion and then predicts the nature of the hybrid protein as oncogenic or not (non è il gene che è oncogenic?) through its 3d structure.
+<b>The tool is a gene fusion classification algorithm for onco and not onco protein: starting from 2 chromosomes and their breakpoints the tool simulates the gene fusion and then predicts the nature of the hybrid protein as oncogenic or not (non è il gene che è oncogenic?) through its 3d structure. </b>

 # Table of Contents